Key Takeaways

 Introduction:

 Depression is a complex and often misunderstood mental health condition that affects millions of people worldwide.
-In this article, we will explore the most common causes of depression and how they contribute to this condition.
-Depression is caused by a combination of factors, including genetics, brain chemistry, life events, and environmental factors.
+In this article, we will explore the most common causes of depression and the feeling of emptiness they produce of depression and how they contribute to this condition.
+Depression is caused by a combination of factors, including genetics, brain chemistry and neurotransmitter balance, life events, and environmental factors.
 However, it can be challenging to determine the specific triggers for each individual.

 Genetics and Brain Chemistry in depression: